-There's so many activities in Chastain Park - everyone in the family will enjoy a visit.
+There are so many activities in Chastain Park - everyone in the family will enjoy a visit.
 Besides the running and walking trails that can be found throughout the park, there are also tennis courts and many fields for playing ball.
 Looking for a spot to host a family reunion?
 This is perfect as there are many pavilions that are well suited for this.
-Kids are't forgotten as there are plenty of playgrounds to be found here.
-Of course there is the amphitheater, that hosts outdoor concerts during the summer.
+Kids aren't forgotten as there are plenty of playgrounds to be found here.
+Of course, there is the amphitheater, that hosts outdoor concerts during the summer.
 Guests are allowed to bring in their own food and drinks during most of these events.

 This site near Marietta is where the historic Battle of Kennesaw Mountain was fought.
-Nearly 70,000 men died, were wounded or captured during this battle, which was won by the confederates.
+Nearly 70,000 men died, were wounded or captured during this battle, which was won by the Confederates.
 The site once belonged to the Cherokee Nation, forced into exile after making the "Trail of Tears."
 Today many serious hikers enjoy the miles and miles of wooded trails.
-There are mulitple entrances to the park and a variety of trails, so visitors won't easily be bored.
+There are multiple entrances to the park and a variety of trails, so visitors won't easily be bored.
 Besides hiking, find many enjoying a picknick or even horse-back riding through the trails.
-Visit off peak times to easily land a parking spot.
+Visit off-peak times to easily land a parking spot.

-Arabia Mountain, now a county and state park respectively, bear evidence of 19th century human settlement and 20th century quarrying activities.
+Arabia Mountain, now a county and state park respectively, bear evidence of 19th-century human settlement and 20th-century quarrying activities.
 Arabia Mountain is also known as Stone Mountain's little cousin.
 Not too far from Inside the Perimeter, so just a short drive to pristine views and vistas.
 Two exposed granite monadnocks that formed hundreds of millions of years ago are the primary features of the area.
 Even when the sun is shining bright, much of the trails are in the shade.
 There are also many options besides hiking - run, walk, skate or ride.
-Difficulty ranges from easily to difficult.
+Difficulty ranges from easy to difficult.

-Cloudland Canyon is a 3485 square foot state park located in North Georgia.
+Cloudland Canyon is a 3485 square acres state park located in North Georgia.
 It is one of the largest and most scenic parks located in the state of Georgia. the deep gorge cut through the mountain by Sitton Gulch Creek, where the elevation varies from 800 to over 1,800 feet.
 At the bottom of the gorge are two waterfalls.
 Here visitors can watch the water run over the sandstone and shale.
-If you are not familiar with Cloundland Canyon state park, definitely consult a map of the park area before heading out for a hike.
 There are several different trails around the park, but some may take several hours.
 The longest trail is 9 miles.
 There are also a couple 2 miles trails that are much easier on the legs.
-Another misconception or easy mistake to make when hiking here for the first time is to think that the trails go around in a circle.
-The main trail that offers some of the most stunning vistas doesn't make a complete circle back to where it begins.
-So be aware, if you choose this trail, you will have to go back just as far as you have walked to begin the trail.
-From Atlanta, it is nearly a two hour drive to Cloudland Canyon.
-So if hiking pack a lunch or some snacks and plan to spend the day here, hiking.
-If you want to stay longer, it is possible as the park features campsites and cabins for those wanting to stay overnight.